 Currently, there are 9 countries that have EMP capabilities: the US, Russia, China, England, France, Pakistan, India, North Korea, and Israel.
 (Although Israel maintains deliberate ambiguity on their nuclear weapons, it is STRONGLY believed that they do maintain a nuclear arsenal of some capacity.)
 These 9 countries possess nuclear weapons and are therefore capable of some form of an EMP attack.

 And yet to launch such an attack would automatically ensure a response that would wipe the attacking country off of the face of the planet.
 So a potential adversary like China or Russia would still face a M.A.D (Mutually Assured Destruction) scenario.
 In addition, while some countries like North Korea have nuclear capabilities, they do not have warheads in the megaton scale needed to trigger an EMP that could hit the majority of the US.
-Nor do they have the technology or capability needed for an intercontinental ballistic missile needed to reach the US mainland.
-The missiles being tested by North Korea have nowhere near this capability.
-(Unfortunately, that could change in the next few years.)

 In all probability, a rogue nation or terrorist group being able to attack the US with a nuclear EMP is highly unlikely.
 I’m not saying that it could not happen, just that the likelihood is VERY remote…at least for the next couple of years.

 I would be far more concerned with a cyber attack targeting and crippling our infrastructure and/or power grid.
 These types of attacks have happened before, and America is as ill-prepared for these types of attacks as they are an EMP attack.

 - ‘Systemic, relentless, predatory’ Russian cyber threat to US power grid exposed as malware found on major electricity company computer